Ubisoft dances through holiday sales season

 The company is in talks with Hollywood studios for a film version of Assassin's Creed, which follows the exploits of Desmond Miles, a bartender descended from a line of killers.

-Guillemot said he hoped the negotiations would be finalized within six months and a movie released in 2014.
+Guillemot said he hoped the negotiations would be finalised within six months and a movie released in 2014.

 "In terms of creating memorable characters, the video game industry is becoming just as powerful as the film industry," he said.